bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 All right.
 Thank you.

+## Can CJDNS work on any transport layer.

 Lucas Ontivero: 00:47:47

 So, wait.

-## Can CJDNS work on any transport layer.

-Yes, this can be, let's say, Layer 1 and also Layer 2.
+This can be, let's say, Layer 1 and also Layer 2.
 I mean, it can work also as, how to say, I forget the word, but basically it can work on top of the existing infrastructure too.
 Am I right?

 Caleb DeLisle: 00:48:17